 Eat More Leafy Greens

 The type of vegetables that are highest in nitrates are leafy greens, such as spinach, arugula, and kale.
-These vegetables also happen to be packed with vitamin C and E, which moderate the formation of nitrosamines (3).
+High intakes of fruits and vegetables tend to be associated with lower risks of cancer, including the types which are associated with processed meat intake (3).

 Limit Consumption Of Processed Meats